 Let us discuss some key differences between Test Plan vs Test Strategy in the following points:

-- The test plan is designed by the test team manager or the lead whereas the test strategy is designed by the project manager.
+- The test plan is designed by the test team manager or the lead, whereas the project manager designs the test strategy.

-- As the test plan is project-level any project team can change it based on their requirement. whereas in test strategies can’t be changed or do not change too often.
+- As the test plan is project-level, any project team can change it based on their requirement.
+Whereas in a test, strategies can’t be changed or do not change too often.

 Basically, the test strategy defines what approach should be followed for testing and the test plan details how those approaches will be executed in a planned way.
 They both go together hand in hand.
-As said test strategies do not change too often and the reason being test plan follows the test strategies hence changing test strategies too frequently may impact the quality of a test plan and the testing.
+As said, test strategies do not change too often, and the reason being the test plan follows the test strategies; hence changing test strategies too frequently may impact the quality of a test plan and the testing.
 The quality impact would be the last thing anyone wants.

 Comparison Table of Test Plan vs Test Strategy

 The table below summarizes the comparisons between Test Plan vs Test Strategy: